What Is an ICHRA? How Individual Coverage HRAs Work for Small Businesses in 2026 (Arizona Guide)

 • Predictability and control: With an ICHRA, you set the exact coverage and allowance amount.
 That gives you a predictable budget throughout the plan year.
 Plus, plans aren’t impacted by annual rate hikes.
 Your employees know exactly what kind of reimbursement coverage to expect from you, too.

 • Freedom of choice: With some employer group plans, employees may lose coverage for their healthcare provider of choice if they’re not covered under an employer plan.
 With an ICHRA, your employees get to choose the exact type of health insurance they want.
+For employers who are having difficulty deciding which hospital system to support, such as Banner vs. HonorHealth, an ICHRA puts the freedom of choice in employees’ hands regarding healthcare provider networks.

 • Easy and simple: ICHRAs don’t have minimum participation requirements.
 They’re easy to set up.
 You don’t have to worry about claims liability.
 This is all while providing a benefit that can help you attract and retain top employees.